A Personal Note

 I first saw Ben Sams' sculpture at the Fountain Gallery in Portland, Oregon shortly after his first exhibit there in 1971.
-I was amazed.
 In 1976, I met him and his wife Cynthia at his second exhibition there.
-We immediately became friends, and I visited them several times at their farm in Snohomish.
+We immediately became friends.
+I visited them several times at their farm in Snohomish, Washington.

 It is difficult today to appreciate the great reaction to, and impact of, Sams' art in the 1960’s and 70's.
 As the reviews indicate, galleries were ecstatic about his work.
 Claims were made such as "SAMS is perhaps the foremost ceramic sculptor in the country today,” or "he’s the best ceramic sculptor in the world since Picasso.”
 They may be exaggerations, but they demonstrate the immense regard and enthusiasm for his work.
 I can attest to the amazement of viewers at his second exhibit at the Fountain Gallery in 1976.
 He was a celebrity in the Northwest art world.
 He was interviewed on television at least three times in Seattle.
 On an unforgettable day, I accompanied him to several galleries, including the prestigious Foster White Gallery in Seattle.
 Without exception he was received with excitement, even awe.

 The 1950's and 60's were a time of significant, even revolutionary, development in ceramics, moving it from craft to sculpture and fine art.
 Sams explicitly states that this development was his “long time personal goal.”
 (On His Art/Writings/Sams Himself) This raises the question of his contribution to ceramics.
 The artist friend, who wrote the heading note above, acknowledges Sams’ originality and innovation, but, unfortunately, does not identify the ideas others were capitalizing on or copying, or what his innovation was.
 However, Sams himself and others do address the question.